SCALE-MS/scale-ms/docs/executor.rst

 Execution module authors should also be aware of the following utilities.

-.. autofunction:: scalems.utility.parser
+.. autofunction:: scalems.invocation.base_parser

-.. autofunction:: scalems.utility.make_parser
+.. autofunction:: scalems.invocation.make_parser